 “All adult Scouting leaders must be properly registered and must complete Youth Protection training before beginning their service” (LDS Scouting Handbook, 8.5).

 How Bishopric Members Register With the BSA

 Bishopric members should register as members of the committees of the Scouting units for which they have stewardship.
-“Each committee should include a member of the bishopric” (LDS Scouting Handbook, 4.3).
 If a bishopric member serves in more than one Scouting position in the ward, he must fill out a separate Adult Application for each position (these additional registrations are known as “multiple registrations”).
 There is no additional fee for a multiple registration.

 - The bishop is the institution head, or IH.
-The BSA does not require registration of the IH, but because he is the president of the priests quorum, it is highly recommended that the bishop register as a member of the Venturing crew committee.
+The BSA does not require registration of the IH, but because he works so closely with the youth, the bishop should register as a member of the troop committee.